fcamara7/GeneidTRAINerDocker/README.md

 ---------------------------------------------------------------------------------------

 First the user must download the project repository containing GeneidTRAINer as a docker container.
-If you have git installed in your system this can be done by running by typing in the command line:
+If you have git installed in your system this can be done by typing in the command line:

 git clone https://github.com/fcamara7/GeneidTRAINerDocker.git